 Too much offal or fat or too little bone

 Lack of fibre

 Latte had a case of really bad poop and through that, we realised that she doesn't do well on pork.
 Other than that, her poop was always a little soft on a raw diet.
 We eventually fixed that after seeing her vet.
 She recommended us to add a little fibre, such as psyllium husk to her diet.
 We have been giving her Dom & Cleo fibre blend every meal now.

 Understandably, many people give up on feeding their dog raw due to poop issues.
 No one wants to be embarrassed in public trying to pick up their dog's liquid poop or waking up in the middle of the night to a smelly mess to clean up (thankfully, Latte didn't do that to us).
 All I can say is, it took us a few months to get it right and we are glad we persisted.

 Latte was weaned off apoquel after 6 months

 We gave Latte Apoquel periodically when she was itching a lot and after six months on BOM BOM, we were able to stop Apoquel totally.
-Latte had some good days but she was (and is) still susceptible to flare-ups, which we are managing with Cytopoint (she took one in February and another in June this year until now.
-We will be doing a post on this soon).
+Latte had some good days but she was (and is) still susceptible to flare-ups, which we are managing with Cytopoint (she took one in February and another in June this year until now.).
 We are happy with the overall improvement!

 Denser fur and stronger body